Universal Abit: Investigation and financial problems

+Acquisition by USI and demise

 On 25 January 2006, ABIT announced that USI intended to purchase ABIT Computer's motherboard business and brand and announced a special shareholders' meeting to discuss the sale of ABIT's Neihu building, changing ABIT's company name, the disposition of the company's assets, and the release of the directors from non-competition restrictions.
 ABIT sold its own office building in Taipei to Deutsche Bank in order to raise money to cut its debt.

 Following USI's acquisition of the motherboard business, the remaining divisions of ABIT switched to distributing components and networking products, while using its Suzhou, China plant only to offer some motherboard contract manufacturing services.

 The acquired motherboard business and the 'ABIT' brand name were used by USI under the new brand name Universal Abit.
 In the US, it was known as Universal Abit USA Corporation.
 The old company, ABIT Computer Corporation (USA), is now dissolved and is no longer in existence.

 Universal Abit later announced that it would close on 31 December 2008, and officially cease to exist on 1 January 2009.

 By 2009, Abit no longer sold motherboards.

 Universal Abit was located in Neihu, Taiwan with regional offices in China, USA, Iran and the Netherlands.